NAVADMC/ADSM/Windows_Development_Setup.md

 Updating the Distributable
 ----------
 Version Guide:
-The version number is broken into four parts by periods SimulationMajor.SimulationMinor.UIRelease.UIMinor/Beta.
+The version number is broken into four parts by periods: SimulationMajor.SimulationMinor.UIRelease.UIMinor/Beta.

   1. Simulation Major Version is only ever changed when there is a fundamental difference in what the simulation is modeling.
   1. Simulation Minor Version changes when there is a new feature available in the simulation, such as Vaccination Triggers, Vaccination Rings, or Within Unit Prevalence.